luckuless/DevelopmentBooks/README.md

 On success, the REST API will return the below prices:
 - totalPrice: price without discount in EUR
-- discountApplied: the amount of discount applied in EUR
+- discountAllowed: the amount of discount applied in EUR
-- DiscountedPrice: the final price after the discount is applied.
+- discountedPrice: the final price after the discount is applied in EUR

 ### TODO
 Refactor code to allow the system to differentiate between different discount codes and apply them correctly